antonlabz/KantOS/README.md

 KantOS is a theme ported for OnionOS, which is inspired by the Kanto region of Pokémon.

 The concept design was first created by [Tressley on muOS](https://github.com/Tressley/KantOS/tree/main) for the Anbernic handheld devices.
-I was a huge fan of it, and I'd like to express my appreciation to Tressley for creating the theme and also giving me permission to port it to OnionOS.

-I have since heavily modified it to suit the vastly-different OnionOS architecture, and have included many of my own additions to the theme.
+I was a huge fan of it, and I'd like to express my appreciation to Tressley for creating the theme and also giving me permission to port it to OnionOS which I have since heavily modified to suit the OnionOS architecture, and also included many of my own additions.

 # Credits